If you Speaking Up to NHS England

 Purposes for processing

-Whistleblowing is the term used when a worker contacts us with a concern about an organisation and its services.
+Speaking Up is the term used when a worker contacts us with a concern about an organisation and its services.
 The concern will typically (although not necessarily) be regarding something they have witnessed at work.
-Full details can be in the document Whistleblowing: Prescribed persons guidance.
+Full details can be found in this guidance document.

-NHS England is a “prescribed person” (i.e. an organisation responsible for handling cases of whistleblowing under the Public Interest Disclosure Act 1998) and can investigate cases relating to Primary Care Organisations (i.e. General Practice; Local Dentistry; Opticians; and Community Pharmacy Services).
+NHS England is a “prescribed person” (i.e. an organisation responsible for handling cases of Speaking Up under the Public Interest Disclosure Act 1998) and can investigate cases relating to Primary Care Organisations (i.e. General Practice; Local Dentistry; Opticians; and Community Pharmacy Services).

 NHS England also operates its own internal policy for concerns raised by its staff.